mynl/aggregate/doc/2_user_guides/problems/0x0_loss_data_analytics.rst

               'aggregate net of 15 x 0')
     qd(a)

 Example 5.3.7 uses a recursive calculation in steps of 5.
 We can replicate that using an aggregate tower.
-The ``reins_audit_df`` provides ceded and net statistics by layer.
+The ``reinsurance_audit_df`` provides ceded and net statistics by layer.
 Here we extract just the ceded part to get the excess (overtime).

 .. ipython:: python
     :okwarning: